Bolingbrook, Illinois

 Bolingbrook is a village in Will and DuPage counties in the U.S. state of Illinois.
 It is a southwest suburb of Chicago on I-55 and Historic Route 66 (Frontage Road).
 The village was a new town built on the Gateway Wetlands west of the Des Plaines River in the 1960s.
-Bolingbrook experienced rapid growth in the 1980s and 1990s, and eventually became the second largest town in the county after Joliet.
+Bolingbrook experienced rapid growth in the 1980s and 1990s, eventually becoming Will county's second-largest town after Joliet.
 Per the 2020 census, the population was 73,922.
-As of 2010, it is the 17th largest incorporated place in Illinois and the state's 2nd largest village.
+As of 2010, it is the 17th-largest incorporated place in Illinois and the state's second-largest village.